NickSmith2002/info2180-lab5/README.md

 # info2180-lab5
-This is Lab 5 for Nicholas Smith
+This is Lab 5 for Nicholas Smith on PHP and MySQL